galexandrade/herodev-io/content/blog/2020-the-year-of-10x-growth.md

 ...

 See?
 For me, this was indeed a year of 10x growth!
 It just depends on how growth is measured.

-Although we all had to slow down, it helped me to value what money cannot buy!
+Although we all had to slow down, this year helped me to value what money cannot buy!

 I hope everything gets back to normal earlier in 2021, but the lessons 2020 taught me will last forever.
-Thanks to those learnings I can foresee a bright new year with also a lot of achievements as a result of growth.
+Thanks to those learnings I can foresee a bright new year with also a lot of achievements as a result of this true growth.

 Looking forward to what 2021 will bring!